lumagateinc/Resource-Scheduler/README.md

 ### Schedule Resources by Tag<!-- omit in toc -->

-Associating schedules to resources with tags is the preferred method for managing large numbers of resources as explained in [Managing Schedules](#managing-schedules) above.
+Associating schedules to resources with Azure tags is the preferred method for managing large numbers of resources as explained in [Managing Schedules](#managing-schedules) above.
+Resource Scheduler will recognize tags on the resource group containing the VM or the VM resource itself.
+If you are not familiar with tags in Azure, see ["Use tags to organize your Azure resources"](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/tag-resources#portal).

 *To associate a tag to a schedule, perform the following steps:*